chenbinli-dev/echarts-ssr/README.md

 - Support for two types of response,including image buffer and SVG string.

-- Support parsing Using functions in echarts option.
+- Support parsing functions in echarts option.

 ## Usage